 What You'll Need

-- 6mm Jump rings - for the second version.
+- 6mm Jump Rings: These are used for the second version.

-- Daisy Spacers - optional for the second version.
+- Daisy Spacers: These are optional for the second version.

 - Flat Nose Pliers